bpradipt/peer-pods-mutating-webhook/README.md

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+You'll also need to advertise the extended resource `kata.peerpods.io/vm`.

+A simple daemonset advertising k8s extended resources is provided under the following [directory](./hack/extended-resources/).

 ### Using kind cluster
 For `kind` clusters, you can use the following Makefile targets